Benjamin-Temple-SKC/node2heroku/readme.md

-# Cheat Sheet: Deploying Node Apps on Heroku
+# Cheat Sheet: Deploying Node Apps to Heroku Using CLI on MacOS

 ### Initialize and Deploy